-A club formed by students in the Department of Political Science which is open to all students and other interested parties within the University.
+This Club was formed by students in the School of Political Science and is open to all students and other interested parties within the University.

-During this year some three or four dinners will be held with an eminent guest speaker providing interesting and provocative discussion.

-Between the dinner engagements informal gatherings will be conducted in the seminar rooms (rear of the Arts Faculty).
-Students will be encouraged to voice their opinions on matters that may be beneficial to all concerned.
+During this year it is hoped that three or four informal dinners will be held with some eminent guest speakers.
+If there is sufficient interest shown, students will be encouraged to voice their opinion on matters that may be beneficial to all concerned at meetings held between the dinners.

-This club does not align itself with any political party group or faction, but rather follows the lines of the Non-Conformist Society.
-Further information may be obtained from:
+This Club does not align itself with any political party, group or faction, but rather follows the lines of the Non-Conformist Society.